3 cable car route Davos Klosters - Arosa/Lenzerheide - Tschiertschen

 Davos Klosters – Sapün - Langwies

-The Parsennbahn takes you up to the Weissfluh summit.
-There you start with a steep descent to Sapün.
-Here we recommend a coffee break in the Heimeli.
-Tip: While checking the train connection in Langwies, the trip with the train to Arosa is included (RhB 2nd class).
-From Sapün follow the prepared path (note multiple use).
+Take the Parsennbahn up to the Weissfluh summit.
+From there, you start with a steep descent to Sapün.
+We recommend a coffee break at Heimeli.
+Tip: Meanwhile, check the train connection in Langwies; the train ride to Arosa is included (RhB 2nd class).
+From Sapün, follow the prepared path (observe multiple use).

 Stage 2